Simulating 2D lattice gauge theories on a qudit quantum computer: Simulating gauge fields and matter

 Figure~\ref{fig:1}e shows a typical experimental run of the variational circuit.
-The resulting measured plaquette expectation values as a function of the parameter $g^{-2}$ are shown in \figrefp{fig:1}{f} for $\Omega=5$ and $m=0.1$.
-The experimental data approximate the ideal result well and agree with our theoretical predictions using a simple error model, as explained in \si~\ref{sec:noise_model}.
-In the large coupling regime ($g^{-2} \ll 1$) the electric field energy term $\hat{H}_E$ dominates the Hamiltonian of Eq.~(\ref{eq:Hamiltonian}), favoring the ground state $|vvvv,0\rangle$ with $\langle\plaqop\rangle= 0$.
+The resulting measured plaquette expectation values as a function of the parameter $g^{-2}$ are shown in \figrefp{fig:1}{f} for $\Omega=5$ and $m=0.1$ (see \ref{sec:methods_open_plaquette} for details on the parameter choice).The experimental data approximate the ideal result well and agree with our theoretical predictions using a simple error model, as explained in \si~\ref{sec:noise_model}.
+In the large coupling regime ($g^{-2} \ll 1$) the electric field energy term $\hat{H}_E$ dominates the Hamiltonian of Eq.~\eqref{eq:Hamiltonian}, favoring the ground state $|vvvv,0\rangle$ with $\langle\plaqop\rangle= 0$.
 In the weak coupling regime, on the other hand, the magnetic field energy term $\hat{H}_B$ dominates the Hamiltonian, favoring a positive vacuum plaquette expectation value ($\langle\plaqop\rangle = \frac{1}{\sqrt{2}} \approx 0.707$ for the chosen truncation).
-In the intermediate regime where $g^{-2}\approx1$, we encounter a competition between the two field-energy terms and $\hat{H}_{k}$.
-The presence of the kinetic term $\hat{H}_{k}$ makes it energetically favorable to create pairs, which in turn produce a background magnetic flux that opposes the flux present in the ground state preferred by the term $\hat{H}_B$.
-On its own, the term $\hat{H}_{k}$ leads to a ground state with a negative plaquette expectation value ($\langle\plaqop\rangle= -0.642$ in the considered case).
-The presence of dynamical matter, therefore, results in a reduction of the plaquette expectation value in the ground state, as shown in \figrefp{fig:1}{f}.
-Notably, even with our small system size we already clearly observe the dip in the plaquette expectation value that originates from pair creation processes in the ground state, see Ref.~\cite{paulson_simulating_2021} for details.
+In the intermediate regime where $g^{-2} \approx 1$, there is a competition between the field-energy terms and $\hat{H}_{k}$.
+The ground state of the kinetic term has a positive plaquette expectation value.
+The presence of dynamical matter and the pair creation effect described by $\hat{H}_{k}$ leads therefore to an increase of $\langle\plaqop\rangle$ in the intermediate coupling regime, as shown in \figrefp{fig:1}{f}; this effect results in a change of the slope of the plaquette expectation value as a function of $g^{-2}$.
+An alternative lattice QED model~\cite{paper1,zohar_digital_2017,raychowdhury_loop_2020,Magnifico_2021,Clemente2022,bender_variational_2023} is studied in \si~\ref{sec:model_cm}.
+In both cases, the relevant physics is already captured for the minimal truncation of $d = 3$.
+In general, however, realizing LGT quantum computations beyond 1D will require the ability to control the gauge field dimension.
+We will study this key requirement in the next section.